imagej/imagej.github.io/_pages/plugins/op-finder.md

 <!-- -->

-All of the parameters with a {% include key content='?' %} are **optional**.
+All of the parameters with a {% include key key='?' %} are **optional**.
 For our purposes, let's just work with the input image, kernel, and returned image:

 <!-- -->